 The principle rule of good content marketing is to analyze the performance of your content.
-However, analytic tools can be distracting if your team is not focussed on the marketing metrics that matter, specifically the marketing ROI.
+However, analytic tools can be distracting if your team is not focused on the marketing metrics that matter: specifically the marketing ROI.

 1. Number of sales-accepted leads